nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/arc_WorkingWithLargeDataFiles.md

 ## About this guide

-In this guide we show you how to keep files from syncing to the DataHUB.
-This can help to keep large intermediate, sensitive or unpublished data from uploading to the DataHUB.
+In this guide we show you how you can actively handle large data files in your ARC.

 <a href="./index.html">
     <span class="badge-category">User</span><span class="badge-selected" id="badge-advanced">Advanced</span>